 The Council provides on-street car parking management, highway grass-cutting and highway weed treatment services to Surrey County Council.
-The total net deficit of the work performed on an agency basis is £64,847 (2019/20 deficit £42,241).
+The total net surplus of the work performed on an agency basis is £15,031 (2020/21 net deficit £64,847).